wyattscarpenter/markus-downus/spec_for_md_to_json.md

-i want to be able to seamlessly transition from markdown to json this json will be in a particular format with a particular selection of fields heres an example:
+i want to be able to seamlessly transition from markdown to json, in a particular way this json will be in a particular format with a particular selection of fields heres an example: